 Resources

 This is the first place I send patients and clients for more information.
-A major part of my practice philosophy is "Understanding" .
+A major part of my practice philosophy is education.
 These resources help you understand more about your pain and how to work toward freedom from your pain.
 I'm always adding more to this page, so check back often.
-If you would like regular updates click below:

 Changes in your lifestyle can affect your pain.
 I have reorganized this page to address an aspect of Lifestyle Health.
 As you read through each heading, decide which area you want to address first.
 Don’t think that you can address them all at once!
 Make small changes over time for the outcome that you want: Live More with Less Pain!